 The mood really began to liven up once the second band made way to the stage, blessing my ears, my body and my feet.
 Known as Samba Soul, this band played true funky Samba sounds and rhythms.
 Derivative of the Kimbundu word “Semba”, it simply translates as “invitation to dance”.
 Samba originated in the early 20th century and consists of upbeat, dance rhythms.
 With roots from Africa by way of the West African slave trade, it became most popularly known in Rio De Janeiro.
 Samba Soul represented what I was anxious to see throughout the entire event.
 Out of 7 members, 4 were Afro-Brazilian.

-Although there are a lot of issues that still have to be addressed in concerns of racial separation and racial appropriation, I was still able to enjoy myself.
+Although there were a lot of issues needed to be addressed in concerns of racial separation and racial appropriation, I was still able to enjoy myself.
 However, realizing all that is hidden between the lines has made me more conscious of how important it is to spread more awareness to my fellow brothas and sistahs that we have to step up, step out and get the proper representation we truly deserve.
 We cannot hide who we are and neither can the rest of the world.

 Video Recap of Brazilian Music and Food Festival